mapninja/Earthsys144/working/Relations_in_QGIS_SQL_version.md

 Create a Map Layout:

-1. With *only the school you ran the Chemical Report on* visible in the map (Hint: Use a simple SELECT statement on `schools_stateplane`with a WHERE clause that asks for only the school you queried, with appropriate symbology.
-Use the "*Load as new layer*" feature in **DB Manager**.
+1. With *only the school you ran the Chemical Report on* `'Jepson Magnet School (PreK-8) '` visible in the map (Hint: Use script `02 - Filter with WHERE` as a model to create a simple SELECT statement on `schools_stateplane` with a WHERE clause that asks for only `'Jepson Magnet School (PreK-8) '`, the school you queried).
+Use the "*Load as new layer*" feature in **DB Manager** to add the layer to your QGIS project and apply appropriate symbology.
-2. A 1km buffer, underneath that school, with appropriate symbology.
-(Hint: Use the ST_Buffer query you used earlier, and simply change the query values)
+2. Create a 1km buffer, underneath that school, with appropriate symbology.
+(Hint: Use the `07 - 5km Buffer on a school` query you used earlier, and simply change the query value to the 'Jepson Magnet School (PreK-8) ')
 3. All TRI Sites from `toxic_sites_stateplane`  within the buffer visible.
 (You don't need to make a new layer, just "Zoom to layer" on your Buffer Layer from above, and
 4. A basemap of your choice (but a choice that makes sense for your operational layers, above)
 5. Insert the Chemical Catalog Table you created in the last step of the exercise, using the **Add Attribute Table tool** in the QGIS Layout Editor.
+6. Add appropriate cartographic elements, including title, scale, CRS, your name, and the date.
+7. Export to PDF for your submission.